traveldevel/iot-hub-create-tenant/README.md

     2. Clone the repo : `https://github.com/traveldevel/mongo-express.git`

-    3. Change the `.env` file with your Mongo service manual connection and other parameters if not working to read from VCAP_SERVICES
+    3. Edit the `.env` file with your Mongo service manual connection and other parameters if not working to read from VCAP_SERVICES

+    4. Edit the `manifest.yml` file and change service related info

-    4. `cf push` open the link, you should see the UI
+    5. Run `cf login`, `cf push` open the link, you should see the UI